Sukhoi Su-27: Soviet Union and Russia

 The Soviet Air Force began receiving Su-27s in June 1985.
+The first frontline unit to receive the Su-27 was the 831st Fighter Aviation Regiment at Myrhorod Air Base, Ukrainian SSR, in November 1985.
 It officially entered service in August 1990.

 On 13 September 1987, a fully armed Soviet Su-27, Red 36, intercepted a Norwegian Lockheed P-3 Orion maritime patrol aircraft flying over the Barents Sea.
-The Soviet fighter performed different close passes, colliding with the reconnaissance aircraft on the third pass.
+The Soviet fighter performed different close passes, colliding with the P-3 on the third pass.
 The Su-27 disengaged and both aircraft landed safely at their bases.

 These aircraft were used by the Russian Air Force during the 1992–1993 war in Abkhazia against Georgian forces.
 One fighter, piloted by Major Vatslav Aleksandrovich Shipko (Вацлав Александрович Шипко) was reported shot down in friendly fire by an S-75M Dvina on 19 March 1993 while intercepting Georgian Su-25s performing close air support.
 The pilot was killed.

 In the 2008 South Ossetia War, Russia used Su-27s to gain airspace control over Tskhinvali, the capital city of South Ossetia.

 On 7 February 2013, two Su-27s briefly entered Japanese airspace off Rishiri Island near Hokkaido, flying south over the Sea of Japan before turning back to the north.
 Four Mitsubishi F-2 fighters were scrambled to visually confirm the Russian planes, warning them by radio to leave their airspace.
 A photo taken by a JASDF pilot of one of the two Su-27s was released by the Japan Ministry of Defense.
 Russia denied the incursion, saying the jets were making routine flights near the disputed Kuril Islands.
-In another encounter, on 23 April 2014 an Su-27 nearly collided with a United States Air Force Boeing RC-135U over the Sea of Okhotsk.

-Russia plans to replace the Su-27 and the Mikoyan MiG-29 eventually with the Sukhoi Su-57 stealth fifth-generation multi-role twin-engine fighter.
+Russia plans to replace the Su-27 and the Mikoyan MiG-29 eventually with the Sukhoi Su-57 fifth-generation multi-role twin-engine fighter.

 A squadron of Su-27SM3s was deployed to Syria in November 2015 as part of the Russian military intervention in the Syrian Civil War.

 A Russian Su-27 crashed over the Black Sea on 25 March 2020, in mysterious circumstances.
 The pilot was not found, after a large-scale rescue effort hampered by inclement weather involving four helicopters, 11 civilian and military vessels, and several drones.
 The plane's last location was some 50 kilometers from the city of Feodosia.